Mandar Apte

 (more…)

-If you are getting error while uploading file or image to WordPress blog or You are getting erro while automatically updating your WordPress installation then here is the solution fo the same.
+If you are getting an error while uploading a file or image to your WordPress blog or when automatically updating your WordPress installation, then here is the solution for the same.

 All errors are related to something like this: